freifunk-saar/ff-node-monitor/README.md

     ```

     If that fails, it is possible that the latest Rust nightly is incompatible
     with one of the dependencies.
-You can install a tested version using:
+You can install and use a tested version
+    using:

     ```
     sudo -u ff-node-monitor /opt/ff-node-monitor/.cargo/bin/rustup default $(cat rust-version)